Akshay-Srivatsan/akshay-srivatsan.github.io/content/index.md

 ## Social Dance

-I'm actively involved in Stanford's social dance clubs and community.
-I used to run (and still help organize) [Dancebreak][dancebreak], a large social dance club with a focus on waltz and swing.
-I also performed in and currently tutor the [Stanford Viennese Ball Opening Committee][opening].
-I teach dance lessons and workshops for Dancebreak, Viennese Ball ([Austria Fortnight][fortnight]), [Big Dance][bigdance], [Stanford Swing Dancers][ssd], and [Cardinal West Coast Swing][cardinal].
-If you're at Stanford and want to learn more about social dancing, come to Dancebreak on Monday nights!
+I organize [Dancebreak][dancebreak], a large social dance club at Stanford with a focus on waltz and swing.
+I performed as part of the [47th Stanford Viennese Ball Opening Committee][opening] and currently tutor the 48th.
+I regularly teach waltz lessons at Dancebreak, Lindy Hop lessons at [Stanford Swing Dancers][ssd], and West Coast Swing at [Cardinal Swing][cardinal].
+I have also taught workshops for [Viennese Ball (Austria Fortnight)][fortnight], [Big Dance][bigdance], [Harvard Lindy Hop][hlh], and [DANCE 106I][dance106i].
+If you're around Stanford and interested in social dancing, come to Dancebreak on Monday nights!

 Videos of some of my performances are here: